-Executive Chef Javier Gardonio recently joined El Patio de Gloria and over the past few months he and his team have created a unique Palma dining experience, with a menu that combines homespun comfort-food sharing plates; creative fusion; and elegant fine-dining.
+At the time of my visit the Executive Chef at El Patio de Gloria was Javier Gardonio who created a unique Palma dining experience, with a menu that combines homespun comfort-food sharing plates; creative fusion; and elegant fine-dining.

 Chef Gardonio, a 36-year-old Argentinian, has brought a youthful energy and creativity to this elegant all-day restaurant.
 Although found within the upscale surroundings of the 5-star Gloria de Sant Jaume Hotel, El Patio is about capturing the relaxed authenticity of life on this Mediterranean island.
 Chef Javier Gardonio brings with him years of experience working with some of Spain’s most decorated chefs.
 He is also a charismatic, down-to-earth guy and that’s reflected in the authenticity of his style and his satisfying menu.

 Since this visit El Gloria de Patio now has a new Chef.
 You can discover more about the new Chef Miguel Serra Fiol here.

 Our meal was an engaging and unpretentious dining experience, where Gardonio showcased local produce from the Balearics and infuses them with his Argentinian flair.